dan-gheorghita/CheckAndTransfer/README.md

-A c++ program that reads reguilary all the files from a folder then splits the files in another folder.
+A c++ program that reads regularly all the files from a folder then splits the files in another folder.

 Works for Linux